pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

 A secret must be created in the developer namespace with the following properties:

-- `URL` **required** URL of the Jenkins instance that hosts the job, including the scheme.
-For example: "https://my-jenkins.com".
+- `URL` **required**: URL of the Jenkins instance that hosts the job, including the scheme.
+For example: https://my-jenkins.com.
-- `username` **required** User name of the user that has access to trigger a build on Jenkins.
+- `username` **required**: User name of the user that has access to trigger a build on Jenkins.
-- `password` **required** Password of the user that has access to trigger a build on Jenkins.
+- `password` **required**: Password of the user that has access to trigger a build on Jenkins.
-- `ca-cert` **optional** The PEM-encoded CA certificate to verify the Jenkins instance identity.
+- `ca-cert` **optional**: The PEM-encoded CA certificate to verify the Jenkins instance identity.

 For example: